MicrosoftEdge/MSEdgeExplainers/Notifications/notifications_actions_customization.md

 In this case, we would not need to have a NotificationSoundType attribute, given that it is implied that it is a ringtone audio played in a loop and we would be able to define a standard duration time for incoming call notifications.

 Nevertheless, this option was not selected as the first choice, because it confines the action buttons color customization to incoming call scenarios and there might have unmapped valid use cases that fall out of this scenario.

+### Permission Prompt with Toggles

+Another idea would be to create just the compound type of permission prompt and provide toggles for each type of notification - i.e., `"default"` and `"calling"`, which the user could interact with and select only the types of notification he or she wants to receive.
+The prompt that already exists with only the `"default"` notifications would still exist.

+At first we didn't choose this as part of our proposal, because we aren't sure if it is feasible for the user agents to implement it.